 Autumn color on Capitol Hill is a beautiful reminder of the passing year, visible against a gleaming backdrop of architectural permanence.
 The combination of lightness and gravitas makes for great photography.
-I'm very pleased here to share some thoughts after 15 autumns of photography on the Hill.
+I'm very pleased here to share some thoughts after several autumns of photography on the Hill.
 My best advice to fellow shooters is simple.
 See pretty color, shoot pretty color.

-Frederick Law Olmsted, designer of the Capitol Grounds, used low-slung hardscapes and carefully chosen foliage to create a setting fit for our jewel-like Capitol on the Hill.
+Frederick Law Olmsted, designer of the U.S. Capitol grounds, used low-slung hardscapes and carefully chosen foliage to create a setting fit for our jewel-like Capitol on the Hill.
 In sturdy gray stone, lilting walks, and multi-textured lawns, plants, and trees, he framed vistas from which to appreciate the Capitol's great Dome.
 These same vistas make beautiful photographs.

 Whether wielding professional gear, camera phones, or anything in between, always keep lighting in mind.
 On clear fall days as at all times of year, dawn and dusk remain compelling hours in which to photograph the landscape, with dramatic and distinctive lighting.
 But in the autumn, dawn comes later, dusk earlier.
 Stroll Olmsted's curving walkways around the Capitol and see what comes into view.
 His landscape affords a graceful transition from the natural world to architectural world.
 By way of Olmsted's planned vistas, you'll be getting the advice of a master landscape architect as you incorporate fall color into your Capitol photographs.